Structure-Preserving Learning Using Gaussian Processes and Variational Integrators: Combining Variational Integrators and Gaussian Process Regression

-As before, if the predicted velocity $\bs{v}_{\mathrm{u},k+1}$ matches the velocity obtained from the variational integrator \eqref{eq:var_int} for the underlying system, Theorem \ref{theo:equivalence} holds.
+As before, if the predicted velocity $\bs{v}_{\mathrm{u},k+1}$ matches the velocity obtained from the variational integrator \eqref{eq:var_int} for the underlying system, we obtain equivalent variational integrators.
 Otherwise, no direct statement regarding the equivalence can be made.

-Due to the projection \eqref{eq:dynamics_projection_gp_con}, technically, the resulting velocity $\bs{v}_{k+1}$ no longer follows a jointly Gaussian distribution and therefore is not a GP anymore.
-However, we will recover a probabilistic interpretation of the output after projection in the next section and, following \cite{swiler_survey_2020}, we still refer to the overall regression as GP regression.
+Due to the projection \eqref{eq:dynamics_projection_gp_con}, technically the resulting velocity $\bs{v}_{k+1}$ no longer follows a jointly Gaussian distribution and therefore is not a GP anymore.
+However, we recover a probabilistic error bound for the output after projection in the next section and, following \cite{swiler_survey_2020}, we refer to the overall regression as GP regression.